skip to content

 For the parameterization of the ENVI-met model, urban, ecological and meteorological input data are used, which are enriched by remote sensing, cadastral databases and site inspections.
 A model calibration and validation is implemented based on in-situ measurements in the study area.
 For this purpose, a dense network of small NETATMO weather sensors with ultrasonic anemometers is set up to measure air temperature, relative humidity, wind speed and wind direction in Cologne's Südstadt.
 These sensors are calibrated against built up research grade meteorological stations in the study area.
 The use of inexpensive NETATMO weather sensors also provides opportunities to activate citizens and local actors to participate in microclimate research and thus foster adaptation to the consequences of climate change.

-The research project is embedded into the INGENIoS context and also represents interactions with the CUbiK project on the other side of the Rhine in Cologne.
+The research project is embedded into the INGENIoS context and also represents interactions with the projects CUbiK and AKT@HoMe.

 A NETATMO weather sensor